sininen-blue/2526-first-sem/computer-organization-and-architecture/day-3/slides.md

 image: ./images/fig2.png
 ---

-## memory-memory and memory-register instructions
+## Memory-memory and Memory-register instructions

 There are two main categories of instructions when talking about registers